 - Paediatric critical care and surgery in children – initial data review

-An Expert Stakeholder Panel has been set up to support and give advice to the review.
-The group meets regularly and more information about the purpose of this group and its membership is available in the terms of reference.
+An Expert Stakeholder Panel was been set up to support and give advice to the review.
+The group met regularly throughout the review and more information about the purpose of this group and its membership is available in the terms of reference.

 Membership of the group includes:

 - Paediatric Intensive Care Society